eschares/unsub_extender/README.md

 Hosting provided by [Streamlit](https://streamlit.io/).

 # Requirements:
-In unsub, choose "Export - Download as spreadsheet".
+In an [unsub](http://unsub.org) project, choose "Export - Download as spreadsheet".

 A .csv file will be saved, which you run through **unsub extender.**

 The .csv file must have the following columns in any order, but must be exactly as:
 * downloads